AayushKumar880/Chat-Room-App/README.md

 3. Commit your changes (`git commit -am 'Add a new feature'`).
 4. Push the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

-We will review your PR and merge it once approved.
-For any major changes, please open an issue to discuss beforehand.

 ---